-I wrote 200+ pages of screenplay in 2009.4 Of those pages, about 150 of them were actually penned in Costa Rica.
-Thus I’ve been trying to replicate the creative writing energy of two years ago, in the same place.
-As Scott Macaulay said in Filmmaker Magazine’s New Year’s Resolutions for Filmmakers this January:
+I wrote 200+ pages of screenplay in 2009 (despite forty something meetings, none of those pages made it to the screen... yet).
+Of those pages, about 150 of them were actually penned in Costa Rica.
+Thus I've been trying to replicate the creative writing energy of two years ago, in the same place.
+As Scott Macaulay said in Filmmaker Magazine's New Year's Resolutions for Filmmakers this January:

 Review your productivity and alter your creative behavior.
 Conduct a review of your own best practices, the circumstances and behavior that lead to your greatest level of productivity and/or creativity, and more purposefully engineer the creation of those moments.
 If the best work you’ve ever done was at a mountain retreat when you were unplugged from the world, do that again.

-Other than the great weather and proximity to a beautiful beach (pictured), there’s another reason I’m in Costa Rica: it’s cheaper to live here than NYC.
+Other than the great weather and proximity to a beautiful beach (pictured), there's another reason I'm in Costa Rica: it's cheaper to live here than NYC.
 Traveling frugally can require less money than living at home, especially if you can piggyback on existing travel plans.
-One of my college friends was getting married in Costa Rica in January, and because I had to buy a roundtrip ticket here anyway, extending the stay by three months meant the airfare was essentially free.5 I’m not saying everyone should go to Costa Rica (though it is beautiful) — my point is, if you’re taking a trip somewhere as it is, extending your stay is certainly one way to mitigate the cost (the other way is to sublet your apartment while you’re gone — which I’ve also done).
+One of my college friends was getting married in Costa Rica in January, and because I had to buy a roundtrip ticket here anyway, extending the stay by three months meant the airfare was essentially free (I also shared the house with two friends, one of whom was fellow filmmaker Zack Lieberman (who's also working on a script of his own), so the rent (split three ways) was significantly less than my apartment in Brooklyn) I'm not saying everyone should go to Costa Rica (though it is beautiful) -- my point is, if you're taking a trip somewhere as it is, extending your stay is certainly one way to mitigate the cost (the other way is to sublet your apartment while you're gone -- which I've also done).

 Did the trip have the desired result?
 Yes.
 The day before yesterday I finished the first draft of my screenplay.
 Today I'm headed back to New York.
 Now I can only hope that when I open my notebook in NYC, the scribbling makes as much sense as it did in CR...